exponential-idle-guides/exponential-idle-guides/src/view/ct-creation/day-2.md

 }
 ```

-Let's change the primary equation to reflect this change:
+Let's update the primary equation to reflect this change:

 ```js
 var getPrimaryEquation = () => `\\dot{\\rho} = c_1`;